-In addition to Return Before Taxes, Return After Taxes is shown for the Fund's A class to illustrate the effect of federal taxes on Fund returns.
-After-tax returns are shown only for A class, and after-tax returns for C and IS classes will differ from those shown below for A class.
+In addition to Return Before Taxes, Return After Taxes is shown for the Fund's IS class to illustrate the effect of federal taxes on Fund returns.
+After-tax returns are shown only for IS class, and after-tax returns for the A class and R6 class will differ from those shown for the IS class.
 Actual after-tax returns depend on each investor's personal tax situation, and are likely to differ from those shown.
 After-tax returns are calculated using a standard set of assumptions.
 The stated returns assume the highest historical federal income and capital gains tax rates.
 These after-tax returns do not reflect the effect of any applicable state and local taxes.
-After-tax returns are not relevant to investors holding Shares through a 401(k) plan, an Individual Retirement Account (IRA) or other tax-advantaged investment plan.
+After-tax returns are not relevant to investors holding shares through a 401(k) plan, an Individual Retirement Account or other tax-advantaged investment plan.